Background & Inspiration

 The cow dung paste, ashes, discarded metal and fiery pigments of scarlet, yellow and orange crudely employed in the composition reflect the burning anger of the following lines from the verse written by the artist to accompany the piece;

-With emphasis on the word “dominion,” the sentence… “the royal scepter of dominion you cradled” is important to highlight as it is the key to understanding how the dearth of identity is the root behind the decadence and confusion beleaguering the painting.
+With emphasis on the word “dominion,” the sentence… “the crown of dominion you have received” is important to highlight as it is the key to understanding how the dearth of identity is the root behind the decadence and confusion beleaguering the painting.

 Authority is the key to dominion and it is established by the revelation of the irrevocable truth of one’s identity.
 Faith or the capacity for Man to believe is only possible where authority is present and when Man is oblivious of his identity, faith is stillborn and authority is denied.
 Man's abuse of his leadership position due to ignorance of his true identity is evinced in the artist's final preparatory drawing for “Spiritual Purifiers” which shows a nameless and genderless figure using a sword and Scriptures verses to manipulate, control and prevail over the same people he is supposed to be leading to a better future (see fig 1).